microsoft/vscode-docs/docs/remote/containers.md

 ### Docker limitations

-* First time installs of Docker Desktop for Windows will require an additional "sharing" step to give your container access to local source code.
-However, this step may not work with certain AAD (email based) identities.
+* First-time installs of Docker Desktop for Windows will require an additional "sharing" step to give your container access to local source code.
+However, this step may not work with certain AAD (email-based) identities.
 See [Docker Desktop for Windows tips](/docs/remote/troubleshooting.md#docker-desktop-for-windows-tips) and [Enabling file sharing in Docker Desktop](/docs/remote/troubleshooting.md#enabling-file-sharing-in-docker-desktop) for details and workarounds.
 * You may see errors if you sign into Docker with your email address instead of your Docker ID.
 This is a known issue and can be resolved by signing in with your Docker ID instead.
 See Docker issue [#935](https://github.com/docker/hub-feedback/issues/935#issuecomment-300361781) for details.
 * If you see high CPU spikes for `com.docker.hyperkit` on macOS, this may be due to a [known issue with Docker for Mac](https://github.com/docker/for-mac/issues/1759).
 See the Docker issue for details.
 * If you see either of these messages building a Dockerfile, you may be hitting a known Docker issue with Debian 8 (Jessie):